Deer-Resistant Plants: 10 Pretty Picks Deer Won’t Eat

 2. Hawthorn

-Hawthorns (Crataegus spp.) are small trees with attractive white blossoms and edible fruit.
-There are some thornless varieties, but most sport one-inch long thorns from the trunk and branches.
-Poisonous plants are not usually on the menu, either.
+Hawthorns (Crataegus spp.) are small trees with attractive white blossoms in May and edible fruit by fall.
+There are some thornless cultivars, but most sport one-inch long thorns from the trunk and branches.
+Those thorns plus a mildly toxic compound in the leaves keep deer away.
+Hawthorns also pull double duty as a wildlife hedge and a nesting site for songbirds.
+USDA Zones 3 to 8.

 3. Foxglove